unity3d-jp/MeshSync/Documentation~/ProjectSettings.md

 ![](images/ProjectSettingsEditorServer.png)

-Use the **Editor Server** tab to set the setting values for MeshSync Editor Server that runs automatically by default.
+Use the **Editor Server** tab to set the setting values for the MeshSync Editor Server that runs automatically by default for better integration with DCC tools.

 |**Connection Settings**   |**Description** |
 |:---                      |:---|